VaishnavGitHuber/TABLEAU_LEARNING_MATERIALS/README.md

   18. Understanding agregation,Graularity and level of agregation.
   19. Creating area chart and Learning about highlighting.
   20. Adding filters and Quick filters.
+  NOTE: Section
+3. Day 3-4 - 3-4/07/2024
+* Section 4:
+  21. Section 4 intro.
+  22. Relations and Joints(Relation works in logical layer - new feature, -Joints work in the physical layer - old feature)
+  23. Joining the data in Tableau
+  24. Creating a map and work with heirarchy.(Heirachy : Used to understand how they work together)
+  25. Creating a scatter plot and applying filters to multiple work sheets.(scatter plo t - to understand the corelation between the two feature.,filters: Helps in minimising the data for efficent use.)
+  26. Creating Dashbord(Dashbord - combination of sheets)
+  27. Adding Interactive action filter.(to Dashboard)
+  28. Adding Interactive action Highlighting(to Dashbourd)